Coping with NETs

 Changes caused by NET treatments

-Surgery is often the only treatment you need for NETs.
+Surgery is often the only treatment you need for some NETs.
 But surgery can cause scarring and other body changes that might affect your self esteem and the way you relate to other people, especially close family and friends.

 Other treatments for NETs involve having regular injections which can cause some discomfort at the injection site.